redox-os/website/content/news/rsoc-2025-fdtbl.md

 Since my last post, I have made several updates to the UDS implementation in Redox OS.
 The most significant change is `bind` and `connect` integration with RedoxFS, the Redox file system daemon.
 In the previous implementation, UDS sockets were created and managed by ipcd, and the `bind` and `connect` operations were handled by only ipcd.
 However, this approach had a limitation regarding permission checks on the socket file.
 In Redox, resources are accessed by Scheme-rooted Path, and the `uds` scheme is no exception.
 Sockets are created in the `/scheme/uds/` space, and the `bind` operation was not able to check the permission of the socket, which could lead to security issues.
 To address this, I have integrated the `bind` and `connect` operations with RedoxFS.
-Now, when a process attempts to `bind` or `connect` to a UDS socket, the functions communicate not only ipcd but also RedoxFS, which performs the necessary permission checks based on the file system's access control mechanisms.
+Now, when a process attempts to `bind` or `connect` to a UDS socket, the functions communicate not only with ipcd but also with RedoxFS, which performs the necessary permission checks based on the file system's access control mechanisms.
 This ensures that only authorized processes can create or connect to UDS sockets, enhancing the security of the IPC mechanism.
+We may change this strategy as we move forward with capability-based security, but this was the best available approach at this time.
 Here is the new process for `bind` and `connect` operations, which now involve both ipcd and RedoxFS:
 ### Bind Operation Flow
 1. The process calls the `bind` function with the socket file path.